kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 #### Shorter Q and A

     Should we track a retry count?
 (Done)
     Should users see this retry count?
-(Unknown TBD) Are retried jobs saved in some sort of data structure linking them, possibly indirectly, to the parent job or are they orphaned?
+A: Visible in the EE2 API, UI is TBD Are retried jobs saved in some sort of data structure linking them, possibly indirectly, to the parent job or are they orphaned?
 (Yes, retry_parent)
     If the former, is the retry relationship linear or a tree?
 E.g. what happens if there are two simultaneous calls to retry a job?
 (Tree, simultaneous jobs run)
     Should it be at least theoretically possible to see the list of retried jobs in order?
 (It is possible by sorting on creation date)